Are you a weekend warrior dealing with post-workout tension?

 Arnica Salve Recipe: Ingredients

-1 ½ cup Arnica Infused Oil
+1 ½ cups Arnica Infused Oil

 2 tablespoons Beeswax Pellets